 YouTube is an Amazing Resource for Drummers

-Incorporating some audio-visual aids helps make your classes interesting and engaging.
-Lucky for you, the ubiquitous video-sharing website YouTube has a whole host of videos that can help supplement your classes.
-During class, drum instructors can pull up YouTube videos that demonstrate techniques they’re trying to teach.
+By incorporating audio-visual aids you can help make your classes more interesting and engaging.
+Lucky for you, the video-sharing website, YouTube, has a lots of videos that can help supplement your classes.
+During class, drum instructors can pull up YouTube videos demonstrating techniques they’re trying to teach.

-Check out this video from Drumeo that helps to teach gamification of your drum lessons.
+Check out this video from Drumeo, an aid for how to teach your drum lessons.

 Resources for Drum Students

-It’s also an excellent tool for inspiring students.
-Great drumming lessons for beginners will not just teach the basics of the skill, but also inspire and empower students to keep at it.
-Be sure to mix it up and occasionally spend some time watching cool videos of drum solo compilations or amazing performances by your (or your student’s) favorite drummers.
-This will help show your student what’s possible with a lot of time and hard work.
+Great beginning drum lessons don’t just teach the basics, but also inspire and empower students to keep drumming.
+Be sure to mix it up.
+Spend time watching cool videos of drum solo compilations or amazing performances by you or your student’s favorite drummers.
+This can show your student what’s possible with a lot of time and hard work.

 You can even make your own videos and put them up on YouTube.
-Assign a video or two to your students for homework in between classes to get them practicing and to remind them of tips you covered during class, helping them to stay on track even when you’re not physically there.
-And if other people stumble upon your videos, it could wind up being great free advertising for your drumming classes!
+Assign a video or two to your students for homework in between classes to get them practicing.
+This can remind them of tips you covered during class, helping them to stay on track even when you’re not physically there.
+As a bonus, if other people stumble upon your videos, it could wind up being great free advertising for your drumming classes!